|Our treks||Expeditions||Contact us||About us||Photos|

 The fitter you have been over the past several years, the better your chances so train hard.
 Fitness at sea level only sometimes translates into altitude fitness, be aware of this.
 It is useful to have good aerobic fitness and perhaps also some extra upper body muscle to lose.
 If you are of a lean build you might want to put on a few extra pounds, if you are already heavy then consider carefully whether to put on extra weight, you lose muscle but not fat at altitude, and 10 pounds (4.5kgs) on the gut is equivalent to an extra 10 pounds in the pack.
 Some people lose a staggering amount of weight on a big climb, but at least some of this can be avoided with protein and energy bars, and simply eating plenty while on expedition.

 You don't need malaria prophylaxis for our expeditions.
 Please discuss if you are travelling thru a malarial region prior to arriving in Kathmandu.
-Please read our page on health precautions and inoculations and consider that some of the suggested vaccinations are simply a good precaution for life at home as well.
+Please read our page on staying healthy and consider that some of the suggested vaccinations are simply a good precaution for life at home as well.
 Plan well ahead.

 How to stay healthy while trekking-climbing?
 Read here.